 Ice cream.
 Orange Juice.
 7 Up.
 That’s it.
 And it’s glorious.
 Refreshing, cool, creamy, bubbly.
 You can customize it to be more orangey or more creamy.
 You can use Sprite instead of 7-Up or choose a super pulpy orange juice (my favorite) to coat the ice cream.
 You can do whatever the heck you want.
 Just make these floats…and save the parental stories of doom for someone not currently gestating a human.

 - 7-Up or Sprite

 - Orange Juice

-- You may want to experiment a little bit to find your perfect balance, but I typically add two scoops of ice cream to a float glass then fill it halfway with orange juice and top it off with 7-Up.
+- Add two scoops of ice cream to a float glass then fill it halfway with orange juice and top it off with 7-Up.
+You may want to experiment with your favorite ratios.
 Serve with a big straw and a spoon!

 Nutrition Information:Yield: 1